vertexproject/synapse/docs/synapse/devguides/devops_general.rst

     This value is appropriate for systems with 128 GiB RAM.
 For systems with less RAM, this number should be larger, for systems with more, this number may be smaller.

-    This setting is particularly important for systems with lots of writing (e.g. making new nodes), lots of RAM and relatively slow storage.
+    This setting is particularly important for systems with lots of writing (e.g. making new nodes), lots of RAM, and relatively slow storage.

 Client-Side Certificates for Authentication